SeaShadow/LaTeX-AMC-PhD-Thesis-Template/README.md

 * `outfile.pdf` is the new, compressed file
 * `infile.pdf` is the original file

-Ghostscript resamples to a given dots per inch (DPI) based on `dPDFSETTINGS`:
+This command will compress `infile.pdf` to `outfile.pdf`, compressing using the `/prepress` preset.
+You can specify several different presets for `dPDFSETTINGS`, which affects the given dots per inch (DPI) to which the images are resampled:

 | Preset         | Dots per inch (DPI)      |
 | -------------- | ------------------------ |